 Singlers Marsh is a recognised Local Nature Reserve and so will lose boundary trees and part of the Mimram riverbank.
 This is the only publicly accessible stretch of the Mimram and it will be reduced by 25%.
 The Mimram is a rare chalk stream, one of only 220 in the world, and they are particularly susceptible to pollution, including road run-off from rain, fuel, rubber etc. The Inspector said that this would be dealt with by drain filtration without any supporting evidence and against current experience.

 There is a need to build houses sooner rather than all later.
 There has been no consultation about the effect on Singlers Marsh and this will take time.
 HMWT and CPRE have said they will object.
 Affinity Water still extract drinking water from the aquifer beneath Singlers Marsh and the risk needs to be assessed.
 WHBC initially said there had been a consultation but after 12 months of FOI requests, conceded the head of Planning had ‘misspoke’

 There is a statutory requirement to consult over this, which will take time.

 Furthermore there is application going through HCC to grant Singlers Marsh Village Green status.
 See link.
 This would protect it from future developments.
 Since the Local Plan did not include Singlers Marsh at the time there was no legal objection.
-There is now some debate whether this objection can be created retrospectively.
-Which again will take time.
+The application has now been sent to a Public Inquiry, which again will take time.

 f/ Effect on Welwyn Village